 - Onsen Etiquette – FAQ

-- What areas of Japan are the most famous ones for onsen?
+- What areas of Japan are most famous for onsen?

 What is an onsen?
 What is the difference between 'onsen' and 'sento'?

-Literally, onsen means “hot spring”.
-In fact these are natural hot water baths rich of beneficial minerals.
+Literally, onsen means “hot spring.”
+In fact, these are natural hot water baths rich in beneficial minerals.
 Onsen come in many types, two popular ones being roten-buro, outdoor baths, and noten-buro, indoor baths.

 Meanwhile, a sento is a public hot bath, but not attached to a natural spring.
-Among sento, there are also the so called “super sento” which tend to be facilities that are more elegant and which offer a variety of saunas, baths, and other services.
+Among sento, there are also the so called “super sento” that tend to be more elegant and offer a variety of saunas, baths, and other services.

 How to spot an onsen

 Onsen are not hard to see, once you know what to look for.
 They often have long drapes (noren) at the entrance and are marked by a “hot bath” symbol - ♨ or the character 湯/ゆ.

 Sento also look similar at glance, but an onsen would usually be in more rural areas, as they are always close to a source of naturally hot water.